christophgil/ZIPsFS/README.md

 - **Write Access Requirements**: Some proprietary software requires write access to both files and their parent directories.

-- **Inefficiency in Random File Access**: Mass spectrometry software does not read files sequentially.
-Instead, it accesses bytes from varying positions within the file.
-This is particularly inefficient for compressed ZIP entries.
-The worst-case scenario occurs when the software attempts to perform a <i>seek()</i> operation with a negative value (jumping backwards).
+- **Inefficiency in Random File Access**: Some mass spectrometry files are read from varying positions.
+Random access  is particularly inefficient for compressed ZIP entries, in particular with backward seeks.
+Buffering of file content is required.

 - **Multiple Storage Locations**: Experimental records are initially stored in an intermediate storage location and, after verification, are moved to the final archive.
-As a result, the same file could be located in different places at different stages.
+Consequently, we need a union file system.

+- **Resilience of storage systems:** Sometimes access to the archive gets blocked.
+Otherwise there are several alternative entry points which will continue to work.
+This adds requirement for fault management.

 - **Redundant File System Requests**: Some proprietary software generates millions of redundant requests to the file system, which is problematic for both remote files and mounted ZIP files.
+File attributes need to be cached.

 <SPAN>